iscas-tis/CHA/README.md

    ![image-20220704102342059](https://tva1.sinaimg.cn/large/e6c9d24ely1h3uollfw8wj217o0420uw.jpg)

-## Other example
+## Another example

-  The Wishbone Interface test introduced in our paper can be found in https://github.com/log-when/caravan.git
+  The verification of Wishbone Interface shown in our paper can be found in https://github.com/log-when/caravan.git

 ## The CHA Format